pbs-assess/arrowtooth/README.md

 https://github.com/pbs-assess/rosettafish

-The data come from two files generated using the [gfdata](https://github.com/pbs-assess/gfdata) package.
+The data come from files generated using the [gfdata](https://github.com/pbs-assess/gfdata) package.